South Africas Ruling ANC Rallies To Defend Solo Rule - UrduPoint

 South Africa's Ruling ANC Rallies To Defend Solo Rule

-Johannesburg, (APP - UrduPoint / Pakistan Point News - 25th May, 2024) South Africa's ruling African National Congress was betting on its last major stadium rally Saturday ahead of next week's election to restore its glory and protect its unbeaten streak of post-apartheid victories.
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 25th May, 2024) South Africa's ruling African National Congress staged its last major stadium rally Saturday ahead of next week's election, fighting to restore its glory and protect its unbeaten streak of post-apartheid victories.

-President Cyril Ramaphosa's party summoned the faithful and bussed in the undecided in a bid to fill the huge 90,000-seat FNB stadium between Johannesburg and Soweto and give his re-election bid some buzz.
+President Cyril Ramaphosa's party summoned the faithful and bussed in the undecided to fill more than two-thirds of the 90,000-seat FNB stadium between Johannesburg and Soweto and give his re-election bid some buzz.

+"We will do more and we will do better," the 71-year-old millionaire former businessman told the crowd, branding the ANC "the only political party in the whole of South Africa that can bring so many people together in one place".

+"We gather here carrying together the hopes and aspirations of millions," he said.
+"Our people will decide whether our country continues to move forward with the ANC to a brighter future or turns back to a terrible past."

 If the polls are to be believed, Wednesday's vote may mark the first time since South Africa became a democracy that late leader Nelson Mandela's party fails to seize an absolute majority.